grange85/ahfow-www/_posts/2024-12-31-my-record-collection-200-luna-california-blue-rock-yr-baby.md

 &dagger; _Not entirely sure why Luna have decided to call the  track Rock **Yr** Baby - apart from legacy setlist laziness that made it onto this release.
 It got called Rock **Your** Baby on the TMDYMM LP._

-&Dagger; _I then asked if I could buy a second copy of each - one for show and one for blow - so ... expect this to turn up again... maybe next year!_
+&Dagger; _I then asked if I could buy a second copy of each - one for show and one for blow - so ... expect this to turn up again... maybe next year!
+Perhaps I can talk about the A-side then, and most probably the sleeve!_